RISK MANAGEMENT COURSE

-Currently the industry has a standard training course and “industry norms” for deployed crew at the tactical level – either a remote first aid course of the HEFAT/HET course.
+Currently the industry has a standard training course and “industry norms” for crew on location and concentrating on individual skills – that's either a remote first aid course or the HEFAT/HET course.
 However, there is no little formal training for those Producers who are responsible for planning, developing and managing shoots in remote and hostile environments.

 Often, deployed crew who may have the relevant experience and tactical training are not involved in the development of the shoot, risk management planning or incident response.
 In addition, it is counter productive if Risk is seen as a mutually exclusive to the editorial process or as an after thought.

 Unrealistic stories maybe developed or there is potential for more ambition which is not realised.

 The formal risk management process often drains time and resources away from pre-production.
 Ultimately this is a cost to production.

 Assessment of actual risk (as opposed to theoretical risk) can be misunderstood, meaning Executives and Commissioners will not receive a realistic brief on the risks they sign off on